Our Review Process

 Our articles undergo extensive medical review by board-certified practitioners to confirm that all factual inferences with respect to medical conditions, symptoms, treatments, and protocols are legitimate, canonical, and adhere to current guidelines and the latest discoveries.
 Read more.

 Neuropathy is a common complication of diabetes.
-Diabetes neuropathy is a complication of diabetes that affects the nerves.
+Diabetes neuropathy is a type of nerve damage due to diabetes.
+High blood sugar can affects the nerves throughout the body.
 It can cause tingling, numbness, pain, and weakness in the feet and legs.
 Neuropathy can also impact the digestive system, heart, and sex organs.
 It can make it hard to walk, climb stairs, or do other everyday activities.
 Neuropathy can also lead to skin ulcers, which can become infected.
 It may occur in more than half of people with diabetes who have had the disease for ten years or more.

 Neuropathy can cause significant disability if not taken care of at the right time.
 Let’s discuss how long does diabetic neuropathy take to develop and how to control diabetic neuropathy.

 Causes of neuropathy

 There are many potential causes of neuropathy, some of which are reversible and some of which are not.
 Many cases of neuropathy are caused by damage to the nerves, which can be the result of several different conditions.
 Some common causes of nerve damage that can lead to neuropathy include: